owlbarn/owlbarn.github.io/index.markdown

 ![image](assets/owl_logo_2022.jpg){: width="530px" }
 </p>

 Owl is a dedicated system for scientific and engineering computing.
-It is designed in the functional programming language OCaml.
+The system is developed in OCaml and licensed under MIT.
 The project is led by [Liang Wang](https://liang.ocaml.xyz).
-The source code is licensed under MIT.
+The history of the project is on the [Wikipedia](https://en.wikipedia.org/wiki/Owl_Scientific_Computing).

 ## Misson